Bernese Mountain Dog mixes

 Looks-wise, Bernese Mountain Dog Border Collie Mix is going to be a moderate-to-large-sized dog with thick coat that may be tri-colored like Bernese Mountain dog or bi-colored like Border Collie.
 Regardless of color, you would need to be prepared to do lots of brushing on a weekly if not daily basis.
 Both of the parent breeds have long, thick coat perfectly adapted for colder climates, which means lots of shedding!

 A breed whose roots are geographically close to Bernese Mountain Dog’s roots is Saint Bernard.
-It is a large-sized dog originally bred in the Swiss Alps to work as rescue dog up in the mountains.
+It is a large-sized dog that originated in the Swiss Alps as a rescue dog up in the mountains.
 Bernese Mountain Dogs were also bred in Switzerland except they were used as working dogs on the farms, particularly in cattle herding.

 Saint Bernard mix makes for a large, powerful, well-muscled dog with great work ethic and a desire to please the owner, as well as high intelligence to learn exactly what is expected from the dog.
 The good sides: you can teach this dog to do anything.
 The downsides: you have to find things for it to do.
 If you don’t, they’ll get bored and destructive.
 Another downside: lots of fur to brush and vacuum out of the carpets.